There are 4 main grant categories. Click on the drop down boxes to find out more about each one:

 Projects over £5,000 – 3 quotes

-It is generally expected that the most reasonably priced quote is used.
+It is generally expected that the most reasonably priced quote is used, your grant evaluation will be costed on this basis.

 Before submitting your application, please ensure you attach any supporting evidence where required, such as quotes.